 There is a point in Darren Aronofsky’s superb Requiem for a Dream when the desperately lonely Sarah Goldfarb dreams of a perfect world.
 Right at the very end of the film, as she is strapped to a hospital bed, already semi-lobotomized, she daydreams of being in television with her dead husband and her drug-addled son Harry.
 If only the film were like that, we wouldn’t have to witness the torment all the characters go through.

 Requiem for a Dream tells the story of four people caught up in addiction.
-Be it the three young ambitious yuppies who go in over their heads on cocaine and heroine or be it the depressed old woman who starts taking more and more pills to lose weight, the path of addiction is a nasty one.
+Be it the three young ambitious yuppies who go in over their heads on cocaine and heroine or be it the depressed old woman who starts taking more and more to lose weight, the path of addiction is a nasty one.

 What Requiem does so tremendously is making us feel for the characters.
 They aren’t some high-profile stock brokers who make a living out of destroying the lives of poorer people.
 The characters in this films are actually good people who made small mistakes, and those mistakes became a monstrous snowball.